-7 Tips For Budgeting As A Couple
+7 Tips For Learning To Budget As A Couple

 It is a regrettable truth that, as long as we're living in a capitalist society and are trying to make out with other people, budgeting as a couple will have to be a thing.
 (No, we don't have to like it.)
 But you can do it without sacrificing your inherent connection as a twosome, and hopefully without any murder, either.
 That's not to say you won't make mistakes, have to live on ramen for a week, and/or get annoyed with each other; but tips for budgeting together don't have to be excessively painful, and are definitely worth it if you're going to be together long-term.